OleksandrMiezientsevDevPro/near/README.md

+# Near Research Repo

-# Greeter example in AssemblyScript
+##Greeter example in AssemblyScript

 ## Description

-Near Research Repo
 The contract implements a single function to return a greeting.
 For instructions on how  to run this  project, please follow our online tutorial  https://docs.nearprotocol.com/quick-start/local-development